abdelkimo/or-tools/doc_sources/MANUAL/source/manual/objectives/data_search.rst

     LOG(INFO) << "The Solve method took " << (time2 - time1)/1000.0 <<
                                                                  " seconds";

-As its name implies, the time measured is the wall time, i.e. ...
-TO BE COMPLETED.
+As its name implies, the time measured is the wall time, i.e. it is the difference between the time at which a task finishes and the time at which the task started and not the actual time spent by the computer to solve a problem.

-For instance, on my computer, the program in :file:`golomb1.cc` for :math:`n = 9` takes
+For instance, on our computer, the program in :file:`golomb1.cc` for :math:`n = 9` takes

 ..  code-block:: bash